andersonopt/website/content/blog/product-release-notes-3-26-20.md

 ## Buildable Area (Acres) Now Immediately Viewable in Parcels Table

-You will now be able to immediately see the 'Buildable Area (Acres)' column and calculated values for each parcel in the parcel table after running Geo Analysis.
+The 'Buildable Area (Acres)' column is now available in the parcel table without refreshing the browser after a geo analysis run.

-Previously, a refresh was required to stamp the acreage on the parcels.

 * Not seeing that column in your table?
 Make sure you've added it via the 'Columns' button on the right.